biancajemsten/project-4-wdi/README.md

 #### What's next
-If we were to return to the project we would include Nodemailer, Google Calendar and iCalendar events, to ensure that the user is contacted in a method that is preferable to them, rather than only having the ability to be contacted by SMS or visiting the website.
+If we were to return to the project we would include Nodemailer, Google Calendar and/or iCalendar events, to ensure that the user is contacted via a method that is preferable to them, rather than only having the ability to be contacted by SMS or visiting the website.

-Secondly, using Geolocation we would want to include directions, so that the user could simply open up the event and be shown quickest way to the event from their current location.
+Additionally, using Geolocation we would want to include directions, so that the user could simply open up the event and be shown quickest way to the event from their current location.

 The project itself is open-ended and simple enough in concept that it allows for different kinds of additions and improvements even later down the line.